yw-fang/Latex-Template-Doctoral-Dissertation-East-China-Normal-University/README.md

 1. Created in Chinese Spring Festival, 2017
 2. Morning, 6th September, 2017: update files

-The tools I used to compile my doctoral dissertation:
+The tool I used to compile my doctoral dissertation:
 CTEX 2.9